SylveCreep/TCS2011-Group1/README.md

 email: student@gmail.com pass: 123456a (role student)

-- For guest role: If you are first time login, you can use google sign in.
+- For guest role: If you are first time login, you can use google sign in or register.